ishmael/x-ruby-assignment/README.md

 ### (4) Prices

 When this part is finished, we would like to be able to see the prices of all products (3) and it's discounts - the original price and the correctly calculated price for each Retailer.
+We should be able to look at a product and compare prices for that product for each retailer.

 In the end we should be able to..

-- Browse through all information easily
+- Browse through information in a way that feels natural
 - See where (at which retailer) the product I want is available
 - Deduce where we can buy a certain product at the cheapest price